 Key diagnostic tests include:

-- Dilated eye exams – Allows doctors to examine the retina for early signs of damage.
+- Dilated eye exams – Allow doctors to examine the retina for early signs of damage.

 - Optical coherence tomography (OCT) – Provides high-resolution images of the retina to detect abnormalities.